-This documentation describes one in a series of public use event files from the 1999 Medical Expenditure Panel Survey (MEPS) Household Component (HC).
-Released as an ASCII data file and SAS transport file, this public use file provides detailed information on dental events for a nationally representative sample of the civilian noninstitutionalized population of the United States.
-Data from the dental file can be used to make estimates of dental event utilization and expenditures for calendar year 1999.
-As illustrated below, this file consists of MEPS survey data obtained in the 1999 portion of Round 3 (Round 2 for some cases, see DVR2FLAG) and Rounds 4 and 5 for Panel 3, as well as Rounds 1, 2 and the 1999 portion of Round 3 for Panel 4 (i.e., the rounds for the MEPS panels covering calendar year 1999).
+This documentation describes one in a series of public use event files from the 2000 Medical Expenditure Panel Survey (MEPS) Household Component (HC).
+Released as an ASCII data file and a SAS transport file, the 2000 Dental public use file provides detailed information on dental events for a nationally representative sample of the civilian noninstitutionalized population of the United States.
+Data from the Dental file can be used to make estimates of dental event utilization and expenditures for calendar year 2000.
+As illustrated below, this file consists of MEPS survey data obtained in the 2000 portion of Round 3 and Rounds 4 and 5 for Panel 4, as well as Rounds 1, 2 and the 2000 portion of Round 3 for Panel 5 (i.e., the rounds for the MEPS panels covering calendar year 2000).